Read more about the changes made on December 15 here.

 (b) Stripe Termination.
 Stripe may terminate this Agreement (or any part) or close your Stripe Account at any time for any or no reason (including if any event listed in Sections 6.2(a)–(i) of these General Terms occurs) by notifying you.
 In addition, Stripe may terminate this Agreement (or relevant part) for cause if Stripe exercises its right to suspend Services (including under Section 6.2 of these General Terms) and does not reinstate the suspended Services within 30 days.

 (c) Termination for Material Breach.
-A party may terminate this Agreement immediately upon notice to the other party if the other party materially breaches this Agreement, and if capable of cure, does not cure the breach within 10 days after receiving notice specifying the breach.
-If the material breach affects only certain Services, the non-breaching party may choose to terminate only the affected Services.
+A party may terminate this Agreement immediately upon notice to the other parties if any of the other parties materially breaches this Agreement, and if capable of cure, does not cure the breach within 10 days after receiving notice specifying the breach.
+If the material breach affects only certain Services, the non-breaching party that served the notice may choose to terminate only the affected Services.

 (d) Effect on Other Agreements.
 Unless stated to the contrary, termination of this Agreement will not affect any other agreement between the parties or their Affiliates.